cedricwalter/cedricwalter.github.io/_posts/_joomla/2006-03-09-troubleshooting.md

 - 99% of the time, the problems [come from the configuration of the server…](http://waltercedric.com/wiki/index.php?title=Com_securityimages_a_captcha_framework#Known_Issues)
 - I do a lot of bugs like other developers, while I still do not accept it, it is a reality…but I always try to do my best and I will correct issues as fast as possible…

-If you still do not get my components working, or found help **in a reasonable delay**, send me: URL, login and password for your adminitsrator panel, so I can check if everything is right (I need to be super admin to install remove my components!)
+If you still do not get my components working, or found help in a reasonable delay, send me: URL, login and password for your adminitsrator panel, so I can check if everything is right (I need to be super admin to install remove my components!)